Lens depth function and k-relative neighborhood graph: versatile tools for ordinal data analysis: Setup

+where $(A,B,C)$ could be any triple of pairwise distinct objects in $\dataset$.
+At this point we do not make any assumptions on how $\mathcal{S}$ is related to the set of all statements, that is the set of statements of the kind \eqref{my_quest} for all triples of objects (e.g., sampled uniformly at random).
+However, we need to make some assumptions if we want to provide a theoretical justification for our proposed algorithms (compare with Section \ref{subsec_ld} and Section~\ref{subsubsec_rng_estimation}).
+Statement \eqref{my_quest} is equivalent to

 Hence, the most central data point within a triple of data points is the data point opposite to the longest side in the triangle spanned by the three data points.
 An illustration of this can be seen in Figure \ref{sketch_center} (right).
-Note that, assuming there are no ties in the total order of all dissimilarities between objects, there is always a unique most central object within a triple of objects.
+Note that if we assume that there are no ties in the total order of all dissimilarities between objects, there is a unique most central object within every triple of objects.
 Also note that \eqref{my_quest_alt} is equivalent to

-and thus $A$ is the medoid of $\{A,B,C\}$ (see Section \ref{section_alg_medoid} for the definition of a medoid). \\
+and thus $A$ is the medoid of $\{A,B,C\}$ (see Section \ref{subsec_ld} if you want to recall the definition of a medoid). \\

 Statements might be repeatedly present in $\mathcal{S}$.
-More importantly, we allow $\mathcal{S}$ to be noisy (due to errors in the measurement process) and even inconsistent.
-Noisy means that $\mathcal{S}$ might comprise incorrect statements claiming that, for example, object $A$ is the most central object within $(A,B,C)$ although in fact it holds that $B$ is the most central one.
-Inconsistent means that we might have contradicting statements: one statement claims that object $A$ is the most central object within $(A,B,C)$, but another one claims that $B$ is.
-Noisy and inconsistent ordinal data is likely to be encountered in any real-world problem---think of a crowdsourcing setting, where different users will have different opinions from time to time.
+More importantly, we allow $\mathcal{S}$ to be noisy due to errors in the measurement process and even inconsistent.
+Noisy means that $\mathcal{S}$ might comprise incorrect statements claiming that, for example, object $A$ is the most central object within $(A,B,C)$ although in fact object $B$ is the most central one.
+Inconsistent means that we might have contradicting statements: one statement claims that object $A$ is the most central object within $(A,B,C)$, but another one claims that object $B$ is.
+Noisy and inconsistent ordinal data is likely to be encountered in any real-world problem---think of a crowdsourcing setting, where different users will have different opinions from time~to~time.